chili2424/PokerBot/README.md

 HOW TO EDIT:
 Any changes that are made MUST be commented so that other users see what you did.
-You must include the date/time/author of the change and a simple discription of the code.
+You must include the date/time/author of the change and a simple description of the change.